Sequences of point blow-ups over perfect fields from a combinatorial point of view: Main results

-\begin{rem} It follows then that by iterating the above process, that is by contracting a final divisor at each step, we will obtain a sequence of point blow-ups of length $l$.
+\begin{remark} It follows then that by iterating the above process, contracting a final divisor at each step, we will obtain a sequence of point blow-ups of length $l$.
 The algebraically marked sequence obtained depends on the choice of final components.
-Below we will prove that all the algebraically marked sequential morphisms associated to the sequences constructed in this way are algebraically equivalent. \end{rem}
+Below we will prove that all the algebraically marked sequential morphisms associated to the sequences constructed in this way are algebraically equivalent. \end{remark}

-\begin{pro} Any of the algebraically marked sequences obtained as in \ref{RemSRC}, that is as composition of regular projective contractions from a fixed sky $Z$ and a fixed simple normal crossing divisor $E$, are associated to algebraically marked sequential morphisms in the same algebraic equivalence class (see definition \ref{DefAlEqSM}). \end{pro}
+\begin{proposition} Any of the algebraically marked sequences obtained as in Remark \ref{RemSRC}, as composition of regular projective contractions from a fixed sky $Z$ and a fixed simple normal crossing divisor $E_{Z}$, are associated to algebraically marked sequential morphisms in the same algebraic equivalence class (see Definition \ref{DefAlEqSM}). \end{proposition}

-Before proving this, we need the following lemma \begin{lem} Given a fixed sky $Z$ and a fixed simple normal crossing divisor $E$, let us suppose that $H_{i}$ and $H_{j}$ are both finals.
-Then there is an isomorphism $X_{m-2}\cong X_{m-2}^{'}$ making the following diagram commutative
+Before proving this, we need the following lemma. \begin{lemma} Fix the sky $Z$, fix a simple normal crossing divisor $E_{Z}$ and let us suppose that $H_{i}$ and $H_{j}$ are both finals for the sequential morphism $\pi: Z\rightarrow Z_{0}$.
+Then, there is an isomorphism $X_{m-2}\cong X_{m-2}^{'}$ making the following diagram commutative